skorch-dev/skorch/docs/user/save_load.rst

 Saving and Loading
 ==================

-Skorch provides callbacks: :class:`.Checkpoint`, :class:`.FinalCheckpoint`,
+Skorch provides callbacks: :class:`.Checkpoint`, :class:`.TrainEndCheckpoint`,
 and :class:`.LoadInitState` to handle saving and loading models during training.
 To demonstrate these features, we generate a dataset and create a simple module: